mitsuoxv/jp-gasoline/README.md

 110.8, 112.4, 118.5, 118.5 respectively.

-Lag 2 assumes 110.8, and it is close to the most recent monthly margin 83.41 at 2022 Nov.
+Lag 2 assumes 110.8, and it is close to the most recent monthly margin 102.93 at 2023 Jan.
 Let us assume this margin of 110.8 over all lags between Dubai crude oil prices and retail prices.

 ![](README_files/figure-gfm/actual_counterfactual2-1.png)<!-- -->